sebsto/tsunami-udp/README.md

-BINARIES
+NEW STUFFS

+This repository contains a couple of addition scripts to help to deploy, to build or to use Tsunami on Amazon Web Services (AWS)

+- AWS CloudFormation [template](https://raw.github.com/sebsto/tsunami-udp/master/cfn-tsunami.json) to create a Tsunami Build Server
+- Bootrap [shell script](https://raw.github.com/sebsto/tsunami-udp/master/bootstrap.sh) to download and to build Tsunami on an Amazon EC2 Instance
-Binaries [are available](https://github.com/sebsto/tsunami-udp/wiki/Binaries) for your convenience
+- Binaries [are available](https://github.com/sebsto/tsunami-udp/wiki/Binaries) for your convenience

 ========================================================================